selectel/terraform-provider-selectel/website/docs/r/dbaas_mysql_datastore_v1.html.markdown

   * replica - (Required) Number of public IPs associated with the replicas.
 The minimum value is `0`.
 The maximum value must be 1 less than the value of the `node_count` argument.

 * `backup_retention_days` - (Optional) Number of days to retain backups.

+* `log_platform` - (Optional) Name of Log Group for Log Platform.
+Requirements: must start with 's/dbaas/' prefix, can be between 1 and 512 characters long and consist of the following characters: "a-z, A-Z, 0-9, '_' (underscore), '-' (hyphen), '/' (forward slash), '.' (period)' and '#' (hash).
+For example: "s/dbaas/My-first-group".
+You can read more information about logs in [docs](https://docs.selectel.ru/en/managed-databases/mysql-sync/logs/).

 ## Attributes Reference